 With the Load Temporary Add-on button you can temporarily load a web extension from a directory on disk.
 Click the button, navigate to the directory containing the add-on and select its manifest file.
 The temporary extension is then displayed under the Temporary Extensions header.

-You don't have to package or sign the add-on.
-The add-on will stay installed until you restart Firefox.
+You don't have to package or sign the extension and it will stay installed until you restart Firefox.